 While reservations are required in the tents after a certain time, getting a seat during off-times (like weekdays before noon) usually isn't a problem.
 You may be kicked out in the early evening when reservations walk in, but if you've hit it hard it may be time to leave anyways.
 The grounds are also available to wander at any time and there is some outdoor seating that doesn't require a reservation.

 Which beer tent is the best?

 There are 14 main beer tents to choose from and each offers its own allure.
 The Hofbräu Tent is well-known internationally, meaning it is the most visited by foreigners.
-Hippodrom is one of the first you see and is known as the celebrity tent.
+Augustiner is more laid-back and one of the most family-friendly.

 Is it all foreigners?